 - print single-sided, black & white documents on provided paper for 15¢ per page (all locations) or in color for 40¢ per page (Main Library only)

 Two computers at the Main Library have text magnification software and Kurzweil 1000 software that converts the printed word into speech for users who need assistive technology.
 To reserve the adaptive technology room call 617-376-1316 or ask at the Main Library Reference Desk.
 Reservations can be made up to a month in advance.

 How do I sign up to use a library computer?

-Adults at the Main Library have 2 hours of computer access per day, children have 1.
-All branch library users have 30 minutes of computer access per day.
+Adults at the Main Library have two hours of computer access per day, children have one.
+All branch library users have one hour of computer access per day.
 Additional time may be available upon request.
-No additional time is granted to Adults in the Main Library.

 Does the library have WiFi?

-Free wireless Internet service is available for laptop computers and other mobile devices in most areas of the Main Library, including the Richardson building, and at all three branches.
+Free wireless Internet service is available for laptop computers and other mobile devices at all locations.
 See our Wireless Internet Users' Guide for more information about the Library's wireless service.

-Wired Internet connections for laptop computers are available at the Main Library.
+Wired Internet connections for laptop computers are available in adult areas at the Main Library.
 Connections are located in the study carrels on the first floor and in the study carrels and tables on the second floor.